pbx007/Certificate-Verification-System/README.md

 # Certificate-Verification-System
-This is my Certificate Verification System for Zidio Internship
+This is my Certificate Verification Project for Zidio Internship